WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 400 (Bad Request)

-If the body in the request to this endpoint is not valid json, the API will return an HTTP response with a status code of `400` and a body as below:
+If the body in the request to this endpoint is not valid json, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {